-- (1) Each Participant shall be entitled to redeem his or her DSUs during the period commencing on the business day immediately following the Termination Date and ending on the 90th day following the Termination Date by providing awritten Notice of Redemption to the Company.
-In the event of death of a Participant, the Notice of Redemption shall befiled by the administrator or liquidator of the estate of the Participant.
-The Notice of Redemption must specify an election receive: - (a) a cash payment equal to the number of DSUs credited to the Participant's Account as of the Termination Date multiplied by the Market Value on the Termination Date, net of any applicable withholding taxes; or - (b) in the case of settlement of DSUs for Shares, delivery of a share certificate to the Participant or the entry of the Participant's name on the share register for the Shares (or in the case of Shares issued in uncertificated form, cause the issuance of the aggregate number of Shares as the Participant shall then be entitled to receive to be evidenced by a book position on the register of the shareholders of the Company maintained by the transfer agent and registrar of the Shares); or - (c) a percentage of the DSUs paid out in cash and the remaining percentage of the DSUs paid out as Shares.
+- (1) Each Participant shall be entitled to redeem his or her DSUs during the period commencing on the business day immediately following the Termination Date and ending on the 90th day following the Termination Date by providing a written Notice of Redemption to the Company.
+In the event of death of a Participant, the Notice of Redemption shall be filed within 90 days by the administrator or liquidator of the estate of the Participant.
+The Notice of Redemption must specify an election to receive: - (a) a cash payment equal to the number of DSUs credited to the Participant's Account as of the Termination Date multiplied by the Market Value on the Termination Date, net of any applicable withholding taxes; or - (b) in the case of settlement of DSUs for Shares, delivery of a share certificate to the Participant or the entry of the Participant's name on the share register for the Shares (or in the case of Shares issued in uncertificated form, cause the issuance of the aggregate number of Shares as the Participant shall then be entitled to receive to be evidenced by a book position on the register of the shareholders of the Company maintained by the transfer agent and registrar of the Shares); or - (c) a percentage of the DSUs paid out in cash and the remaining percentage of the DSUs paid out as Shares.

 In the event a Notice of Redemption is not provided by a Participant, such Participant will be deemed to have elected to receive Shares as provided for in Section 4.4(1)(b).
-Notwithstanding an election by a Participant to receive a cash paymentin accordance with Section 4.4(1)(a) or (c), the Company may, in its sole discretion, elect to settle amounts owing to a Participant pursuant to DSUs by the issuance of Shares only.
+Notwithstanding an election by a Participant to receive a cash payment in accordance with Section 4.4(1)(a) or (c), the Company may, in its sole discretion, elect to settle amounts owing to a Participant pursuant to DSUs by the issuance of Shares only.
+At the discretion of the Board the period required for filing a Notice of Redemption in case of termination or death may be extended by the Board for a period not more than one year from the Termination Date or death of the Participant.

 (2) Where Shares are to be issued to a Participant, the Company will be required to (within ten (10) business days) issue the Shares.
-The number of Shares will be computed by taking the number of DSUs that the Participant elected to receive in Shares, net of the number of DSUs that would equal to any applicable withholding taxes.
+The number of Shares will be computed by taking the number of DSUs that the

+Participant elected to receive inShares, net of the number of DSUs that would equal to any applicable withholding taxes.